cardano-foundation/cf-token-metadata-registry/README.md

 $ docker compose up
 ```

+> [!NOTE]
+> If you change the code, in order to make the changes visible to docker compose you need to rebuild the local image
+> with `docker compose build` and then `docker compose up` will take care to restart containers who have a new image available

 The complete Docker Compose setup runs the following services:
 1. Setup a Postgres database in a docker container and exposes it to `localhost` on port `5432` (service name `db`)
-2. Initialize the database schema and creates and configures access for the users required by the API (service name `bootstrap-db`)
-3. Performs a one time sync of the data available in the mainnet and testnet registries from Cardano Foundation and IOG (service name `sync-db-once`)
-4. Starts a service that syncs the repository in a fixed interval (service name `sync-db-cron`)
-5. Starts the actual Spring application that exposes the CIP-26 REST API and exposes it to `localhost` on port `8081` (service name `api`)
+2. Starts the actual Spring application that exposes the CIP-26 REST API and exposes it to `localhost` on port `8081` (service name `api`)

 To test if the API is running query its health endpoint by executing:
 ```console